ACT National Assessment plus Writing (act.org)

 Attention Education Majors: Basic Skill Scores in Reading, Math and Writing are a requirement for approval into the Teacher Education Program.
 Scores must be submitted the semester the student is enrolled in EDUC 3315 or EDUC 3320.
 These scores are required for approval for student teaching.

 You may visit the official Accuplacer website here to get more information.
 Additionally, you may view sample questions here.
-There is also an offical Accuplacer Study App available for download from the Apple iTunes store for $1.99.
+There is also an offical Accuplacer Study App available for download.
 This app includes interactive tests to help prepare you for the exam.

 CLEP - College Level Examination Program (www.collegeboard.org)